baha-bouali/UniversityAddmissionPredictor/README.md

-# UniversityAddmissionPredictor
-Here’s a sample README file for your University Admission Predictor project:

----

 # University Admission Predictor

 This project predicts whether a student is likely to be placed or not based on various academic and demographic factors.
 The predictor utilizes a machine learning model that takes several input variables and provides a prediction of the student's placement status.